fantauzzi/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+**Self-Driving Car Engineer Nanodegree Program**

 In this project I utilize an Extended Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.